-In some localities, it may be a legal requirement to pass an I/M test of the on-board diagnostic (OBD-II) system.
+In some localities, it may be a legal requirement to pass an I/M test of the on-board diagnostics system.
 If your "Check Engine/Service Engine Soon" light is on, refer to the description in the Warning Lights and Chimes section of the Instrumentation chapter.
 Your vehicle may not pass the I/M test with the "Check Engine/Service Engine Soon" light on.

-If the vehicle's powertrain system or its battery has just been serviced, the OBD-II system is reset to a "not ready for I/M test" condition.
-To ready the OBD-II system for I/M testing, a minimum of 30 minutes of city and highway driving is necessary as described below:
+If the vehicle's powertrain system or its battery has just been serviced, the on-board diagnostics system is reset to a "not ready for I/M test" condition.
+To ready the on-board diagnostics system for I/M testing, a minimum of 30 minutes of city and highway driving is necessary as described below: